 Those who use chewing tobacco and snuff, for example, are one such example.
-One reason for this is because those who are longer term users of chewing tobacco are nearly 50 percent more likely to develop oral cancer than those who do not use.
-In addition, just one can of snuff can have as must nicotine as approximately 60 cigarettes.
-With these facts in mind, there are some life insurers that will charge those who chew tobacco double the rates of non-smokers for a comparable life policy.
+Those who are long-term users of chewing tobacco are nearly 50 percent more likely to develop oral cancer than those who do not use.
+In addition, just one can of snuff has as must nicotine as approximately 60 cigarettes.
+With these facts in mind, some companies charge those who chew tobacco double the rates of non-smokers for a comparable life policy.

 How Much Will Your Life Insurance Cost?

 After you contact the insurance company to get life insurance, there are several steps you’re going to complete before you get an accurate idea of how much you’ll pay.
 The first thing is the insurance company will call you with a long list of questions.